 Hearing loss is often something people pay attention to when it affects them.
 Whether it's the stigma around hearing loss or it simply not being on the radar, people often start looking for more information when it becomes an issue.

-This means that if you can provide peace of mind, education, and a place for someone to get their questions answers, you're in a great position to build trust.
+This means that if you can provide peace of mind, education, and a place for someone to get their questions answered, you're in a great position to build trust.

 Whether it's through social media, your website, or going out into the community, being a source of truth for information is a great marketing strategy.